orcudy/portfolio/README.md

 * I have an **extraordinarily creative spirit** and share myself with the world through the music/poetry/stories I write and the way that I move my body on the dance floor.
 I’ve designed and launched an urban clothing label ([xActivist](https://represent.com/store/xactivist)), have been the creative director/photographer/model/editor on multiple photo and video shoots ([Melona](https://youtu.be/zq4Tb_XMaAA) & [Buttercups](https://www.dropbox.com/sh/5acw6208v43pu3n/AABH46BRZ7N-vX3jNIoF67eJa?dl=0)), composed and performed original songs to 100’s of people ([Live@SummerFest](https://www.facebook.com/orcudy/videos/1565031503518830/)), maintain an online publication of poems about love, live, & finding meaning([Letters to my Lovers](https://medium.com/letters-to-my-lovers)), and maintain a personal blog on my experiences and views with happiness, sex, and drugs ([@chrisorcutt](https://medium.com/@chrisorcutt)).

 * I am an **empathetic communicator, teacher, and student**.
-I have been the community manager of an extraordinarily diverse learning community in San Francisco, taught both high school students and career changing adults in a variety of subjects ranging from English to chemistry to software application development, and have wrote a book (well, an online tutorial) on building iOS applications.
+I have been the community manager of an extraordinarily diverse learning community in San Francisco ([Make School] (https://www.makeschool.com/summer-academy/san-francisco)), taught both high school students and career changing adults in a variety of subjects ranging from English to chemistry to software application development, and wrote an online tutorial on building iOS applications ([Make School Notes](https://www.makeschool.com/online-courses/tutorials/learn-how-to-build-make-school-notes-in-swift-3/welcome).

 * I have the **analytical skills** of a UCLA trained computer scientist.
-I’ve built autonomous robots, remote controlled quad-copters, and have been involved in designing, developing, and releasing 13 apps to the Apple App Store.
+I’ve built autonomous robots ([Medusa](http://bit.ly/demo-medusa)), remote controlled quad-copters ([Dumbo](https://vimeo.com/album/3693518/video/147213131)), and have been involved in designing, developing, and releasing 13 apps to the Apple App Store ([UCLALibrary](https://vimeo.com/album/3693502/video/148405704), [eWeek](https://vimeo.com/album/3693502/video/148404888), & [Biplanes](https://vimeo.com/album/3693502/video/103840072)).

-* And if that's not interesting enough for you, I quit my cushy job at Facebook in 2016 to undertake a **journey to find truth** that currently has me farming in Northern Washington!
+* And if that's not interesting enough for you, I quit my cushy job at Facebook in 2016 to undertake a **journey to find truth** that currently has me farming at Cloud Mountain Farm Center in Bellingham, WA!

 I choose to live differently, to be inspired, to be interested and interesting.
 Here's what I've worked on in the past.
 If you like what you see, give me a shout at orcutt.chris@gmail.com.